nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `<studentName>` should be alphanumeric and should not be blank
 - `<phoneNumber>` should only contain numbers, and it should be at least 3 digits long
 - `<email>` should contain in the format: local-part@domain
-  - local-part should only contain alphanumerics and these special characters, excluding the parentheses, (+_.-)
+  - local-part should only contain letters, numbers, and the special characters `+`, `_`, `.`, and `-`
-  - local-part should not start or end with any special characters
+  - local-part should not start or end with the four special characters mentioned above
   - domain should be at least 2 characters long
 - `<tutorialGroup>` should follow the format Txx, where x is a numeric value, and it should not be blank
 - `<tags>` should be alphanumeric with no white space